-The aim of the research project is to explore possible improvements to the monetary policy framework in Norway.
+The aim of the research project was to explore possible improvements to the monetary policy framework in Norway.

 Inflation targeting was formally introduced in Norway in 2001.
 Since that time, the thinking concerning monetary policy has evolved in both Norway and internationally, not least as a result of the financial crisis.
 In addition, Norway has been exposed to considerable changes in its terms of trade, which have in periods posed dilemmas for the conduct of monetary policy.

 In 2013, Norges Bank launched a 3-year research project – ReFIT – to investigate possible improvements to the monetary policy framework.
-The project focuses on the following main two questions:
+The project focused on the following main two questions: